-FORMAT COMMAND
+FORMAT Command

 The FORMAT command is provided as part of the optional TSO Data Utilities: COPY, FORMAT, LIST, MERGE program product which is available for a license fee.
+See Appendix A for IBM Program Product information.

 Use the FORMAT command to format textual output.
 This command provides the facilities to: